 Handles

 Many ellipticals have moving arms that users can pull and push to engage upper body muscles.
-This makes most ellipticals a full-body exercise machine.
+This makes them full-body exercise machines.
 Many have moving handles and non-moving handles.
-The moving handles are for engaging your upper body.
-Some have multi-grip handles to hold onto at different spots to engage different parts of your upper body.
-All of the best ellipticals we have on our list have moving handles that accommodate a wide range of heights.
+The moving handles are for engaging the upper body.
+Some have multi-grip handles that users hold onto at different spots to engage different parts of the upper body.
+All of the best ellipticals on our list have moving handles that accommodate a wide range of heights.

 The non-moving handles are for isolating your lower body.
 They are also helpful for getting on and off most ellipticals.
 Oftentimes, the pedals move, even when unplugged, so having a stationary handle to grab onto when getting on and off is helpful.